 Reduce cost (and/or increase profit)

-And when you consider that CBD consumed in the form of a beverage goes directly to the stomach and then throughout the digestive and filtering organs, nano-sized CBD becomes even more relevant when it is in an edible product, gel cap, or capsule form.
+When you consider that CBD consumed in the form of a beverage goes directly to the stomach and then throughout the digestive and filtering organs, nano-sized CBD becomes even more relevant when it is in an edible product, gel cap, or capsule form.

 This is because nano-sized CBD is not lost to the digestive process... at least not as much loss of bioavailability as CBD in its more traditionally extracted forms.
+It is so small that it gets into the bloodstream before it even reaches the liver which is where traditional hemp oil extract is metabolized.

-You can quickly scan with your smart phone/device’s camera and immediately capture the 3rd Party Test Evaluation showing the CBD values as well as the presence of any toxins, heavy metals, or pesticides.
+You can quickly scan with your smartphone/device’s camera and immediately capture the 3rd Party Test Evaluation showing the CBD values as well as the presence of any toxins, heavy metals, or pesticides.

 Does Nano CBD Work Better?